A boats anchor agains a futuristic background with rectangle patterns

 This way, you can anchor based on the writing mode.

-Method 2: Using the inset-area syntax
+Method 2: Using the position-area syntax

 Let’s remove everything we did in the first method and use a different approach to how we can anchor something.